Particular/docs.particular.net/nservicebus/ravendb/index.md

 -   You want to specify a explicit database name.
 To control the database name in code instead of via the configuration, use the `Configure.RavenPersistence(string connectionStringName, string databaseName)` signature.
 This can be useful in a multi-tenant scenario.

-### Can I use the IDocumentStore used by NServiceBus for my own data?
+### Can IDocumentStore used by NServiceBus for business data?

 No, the RavenDB client is merged and internalized into the NServiceBus assemblies, so to use Raven for your own purposes, reference the Raven client and set up your own document store.